 In the Compliance Center Issue View users can find the following information:

-Compliance Standards – You will see how this issue relates to different compliance frameworks, namely HIPAA, SOC 2 and HITRUST and the applicable regulatory safeguards.
+Compliance Standards – You will see how this issue relates to different compliance frameworks, including HIPAA, SOC 2 and ISO 27001 and applicable regulatory safeguards.

 Related Policies – Some issues are related to the policies found in the Policy Center.
 If there is a related policy, it is because there is a connection between the issue and one or more of the questions in the given policy.
 You can click the related policy to navigate to the Documents page for the given policy.